 The top scoring celeb goes on to the endgame, where the timetable comes out again.
 The celeb goes through the week, answering one question from each day, including at least one double. £300 per correct answer goes to a school of their choice, with an extra £500 bonus (for a conveniently round total of £2000) for getting through the entire week.
 If there is one criticism here it's that the original 90 second time limit was way too generous (or the questions were a bit peasy) so there was no tension here at all.
 Fortunately they've addressed this in the second series by shortening the round to 60 seconds, while simultaneously upping the value of each question to £400.
 The winning celebrity also receives the 'School's Out' trophy, at which point Wallace brings out a decent-looking trophy, then takes a tiny one out of it to present to the celebrity.
-This was a running gag over the two series and it did, frankly, wear a bit thin, but hey, never mind!
+This was a running gag over the two series and it did, frankly, wear a bit thin.

-And the whole thing works.
+The odd overdone gag aside, the whole thing works.
 Danny Wallace is in his element here (certainly far more so than in his primetime debut, the tedious He's Having a Baby), the quiz is neatly constructed, the graphics and production values are very good and, best of all, it's genuinely funny.
 It is, if you'll pardon the expression, old-school family entertainment in the best sense.
 And we don't even have to use the "could try harder" line, because actually a lot of the charm of this show is that they don't try too hard.
 There would surely have been a temptation to do this as a post-watershed show with more "adult" humour, and we suspect that would have ruined it.
 If there is one niggle (albeit very minor), it is that Wallace sometimes tends to help the celebrities a little too much (rather like the late Bob Monkhouse used to do in Bob's Full House).
 Although this certainly does not spoil the fun of the show, it has actually influenced the final outcome on at least one occasion.
 Still, it's only one smallish blip in an otherwise largely faultless performance, so we won't let it worry us - much.

 Instead of the aforementioned substandard show that it could have been, we've got a good-natured and very entertaining half-hour studio-based quiz show in prime family viewing time, and there aren't enough of those.
 Excellent work.
 More, please, BBC - two series haven't been enough.